ORIGINALLY PUBLISHED ON AUG. 16, 1985

 1985 sees Heart with a new record label–they’ve moved from CBS to Capitol–and their ninth LP, simply titled Heart.
 The Wilson sisters and longtime guitarist Howard Leese remain; the band includes former Montrose and Gamma drummer Denny Carmassi, and bassist Mark Andes, previously with Spirit, Jo Jo Gunne, and Firefall.

-Ann Wilson called the Straight while on vacation in Oregon recently, where she’s resting up for yet another North American tour.
+Ann Wilson called me while on vacation in Oregon recently, where she’s resting up for yet another North American tour.
 She talked about the new album, its guest musicians and writers, and her personal ambitions.

 Your new album has quite a few hard rockers on it, tunes like “If Looks Could Kill”.
 Is it a heavier album than you’ve made in a while?

 Yeah, I think so.
 It’s got a lot more spirit in it I think.
 We just took a little bit more time to assemble the songs.